Math Lady

 Math Lady, Confused Lady or Confused Math Lady, known in Brazil as Nazaré Confusa (Portuguese for Confused Nazaré), is an Internet meme.
 It shows Brazilian actress Renata Sorrah surrounded by mathematical problems, in a scene from 2004 Brazilian soap opera Senhora do Destino, where she plays Nazaré Tedesco.
 The telenovela was widely popular in Brazil at the time, receiving high ratings even in reruns; Nazaré Tedesco, Sorrah's character in the show, is one of the most famous villains in the history of Brazilian telenovelas, and different memes involving her are popular in the country.
 "Math Lady" received international popularity.

 Background

-Prior to the meme and even the soap opera where it comes from, Sorrah was already one of the most acclaimed and accomplished careers in Brazilian television, with her career starting in the late 1960s in Rede Tupi, moving soon to work for TV Globo, where she acted in many notable soap operas such as Vale Tudo, Pedra sobre Pedra and Vai na Fé, by 2004, she had received eleven awards across her career from many ceremonies, nine of which were for "Best actress".
+Prior to the meme and even the soap opera where it comes from, Sorrah was already one of the most acclaimed and accomplished careers in Brazilian television, with her career starting in the late 1960s in Rede Tupi, moving soon to work for TV Globo, where she acted in many notable soap operas such as Vale Tudo and Pedra sobre Pedra; by 2004, she had received eleven awards across her career from many ceremonies, nine of which were for "Best actress".